railwayapp/cli/README.md

 We would love to hear your feedback or suggestions.
 The best way to reach us is on [Discord](https://discord.gg/xAm2w6g).

 We also welcome pull requests into this repo.
-See [CONTRIBUTING.md](https://github.com/railwayapp/cli/blob/master/CONTRIBUTING.md) information on setting up this repo locally.
+See [CONTRIBUTING.md](https://github.com/railwayapp/cli/blob/master/CONTRIBUTING.md) for information on setting up this repo locally.